sciss-korea/guidelines/README.md

 - For the sake of open science, we also encourage participants to share their code and data in the SICSS-Korea’s GitHub organization: https://github.com/sicss-kore (if you are new to git and GitHub, no worries.
 Either a TA or an organizer is more than happy to help you with getting started.)
 - **Required**: To do so, first sign up for a GitHub account (if you don’t have one already) no later than 6/20.
 Second, create a repository for your group once you confirmed your group members (gotta be done by 6/21).
 Third, share the code and data until 6/29.
 If you can’t share your project’s data for some reasons, explain them as well.
 - We will provide a template for the project here: https://github.com/rochelleterman/PS239T/tree/Fall_2015/16_final-projects/template
-- We have a modest research fund for the best project selected by the organizers + participants:
+- We have a modest research fund for the **top 3 projects** selected by the organizers + participants:

 ## 6/20 Pitching